 An example of this is PCAP (Prevention of Cruelty to Animals and Plants).
 This is one of our many inspiring projects.

-As of May 2019, we have just started a Rescue Dog Shelter, called "Stand By Me Project", which is led by children.
+As of May 2019, we have just started a Social Organization, called "Stand By Me Project", which is led by children.
 Their loving consciousness, inspired other children to contribute ideas and happily promote the program to friends and family.
 They are all taking part.
 We found, in our local community there was already a simple shelter started for stray dogs, by Tjok Agung of Pejeng and his family.
-As they are a big part of our school community we decided to offer shelter and extended care for a small number of dogs in support, as we already have one rescue dog at school and this is a natural chance to extend our caring towards more stray dogs.
+As they are a big part of our school community we decided to offer temporary shelter and extended care through fostering for a small number of dogs in support, as we already have had two rescue dogs at school and this is a natural chance to extend our caring towards more stray dogs.

 In many cases these stray dogs were just left to suffer, untreated and even killed (such as by so-called humanist groups).
 We have called a few professionals in this field and we find the solution is almost always based on a humanist perspective.
 We have called so-called " Dog Shelters" here in Bali, thinking that they could help, and sent countless emails requesting support in obtaining something as minimal as dog food (not even requesting medical treatment and supplies or shelter and vets).
 And even this simple request, they have not helped with at all.